PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/ngfw_metrics/README.md

 Name |  Description
 --- | ---
-`metrics_instrumentation_keys` | The Instrumentation Key of the created Application Insights instances.
+`metrics_instrumentation_keys` | The Instrumentation Key of the Application Insights instances.
-`application_insights_ids` | An Azure ID of the created Application Insights instances.
+`application_insights_ids` | An Azure ID of the Application Insights instances.

 ## Module's Nameplate